ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 ---
 #### ✅ Step 5:
-Then I will manually create an `inputs.conf` file and add it to the following file path for each EC2. inputs.conf tells it what data to send (e.g., Sysmon logs, Windows event logs, specific files, etc.).:
+Then I will manually create an `inputs.conf` file and add it to the following file path for each EC2.
+The `inputs.conf` file tells the UF **WHAT** data to send (e.g., Sysmon logs, Windows event logs, specific files, etc.).:

 `C:\Program Files\SplunkUniversalForwarder\etc\system\local\inputs.conf`